-Seven of our 11 directors, representing a majority of the Board, are individuals who became directors of the Company within the past seven years.
-Of these seven newer directors:
+Assuming the election of all nominees at the annual meeting, the Board will include:

-- two are women (29% of newer directors); - two belong to racial minority groups (29% of newer directors); and - six are independent (86% of newer directors).
+- six individuals who became directors of the Company within the past five years (55% of the Board); - three women (27% of the Board); - four members of racial minority groups (36% of the Board); and - ten independent directors (91% of the Board).

-Our Board has been greatly enhanced by the fresh and diverse perspectives of these directors.
+Our Board has been greatly enhanced by the fresh and diverse perspectives of new directors.